Cleveland Browns vs. Arizona Cardinals NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Over/under insights

-- Cleveland and its opponents have gone over the current 51.5-point total in three of five games this season.
+- Cleveland and its opponents have gone over the current 50-point total in three of five games (60%) this season.

-- Arizona's games have gone over 51.5 points in two opportunities this season.
+- So far this season, 80% of Arizona's games (4/5) have had more combined points than Sunday's total of 50.

-- The two teams combine to score 59.8 points per game, 8.3 more than the over/under in this contest.
+- The combined points per game average of the two teams, 59.8, is 9.8 points above Sunday's over/under.

-- The 41.8 combined points per game that these two squads have allowed this season are 9.7 fewer than the 51.5 total in this contest.
+- The 41.8 combined points per game that these two squads have allowed this season are 8.2 fewer than the 50 over/under in this contest.

-- The average total in Browns games this season is 49.2, 2.3 points fewer than Sunday's total of 51.5.
+- The average total in Browns games this season is 49.2, 0.8 points fewer than Sunday's over/under of 50.

-- In 2020, games involving the Cardinals have averaged a total of 51.6 points, 0.1 more than the set total in this contest.
+- In 2020, games involving the Cardinals have averaged a total of 51.6 points, 1.6 more than the set over/under in this contest.

 Browns stats and trends

-- Cleveland has three wins against the spread in five games this year.
+- Cleveland has played five games, with three wins against the spread.

 - The Browns have covered the spread once this season when favored by 2.5 points or more (in two chances).

-- Cleveland's games this year have eclipsed the over/under in 60% of its opportunities (three times in five games with a set point total).
+- Cleveland's games this year have hit the over in 60% of its opportunities (three times in five games with a set point total).

 - Cleveland is 2-2 against the spread and 2-2 overall this season when the team puts up more than 19 points.